aloknsingh/systemml/system-ml/docs/algorithms-interpolation.md

 We have two implementation for solving $\mathbf A \vec k = \vec b $, direct solver and using conjugate gradient descent (it can scale to bigger size matrices n > 5000)

-Once we have the $\vec k$, we can compute, the interpolated response y, given the input x, by first finding the interval knots intervals in which x belongs and then using the appropriate $k_{i}$s and equation (1) above.
+Once we have the $\vec k$, we can compute, the interpolated response y, given the input x, by first finding the knots interval in which x belongs and then using the appropriate $k_{i}$s and equation (1) above.

 ### Usage and Userguide

 There are two scripts in our library, both doing the same estimation, but using different computational methods.
-Depending on the size and the sparsity of the feature matrix $X$, one or the other script may be more efficient.
+Depending on the size and the sparsity of the feature matrix $A$, one or the other script may be more efficient.
 The “direct solve” script `CsplineDS.dml` is more efficient when the number of features $m$ is relatively small ($m \sim 1000$ or less) and matrix $X$ is either tall or fairly dense